 I’ve also left off some cities with toxic air that often show up on these hotel bargain lists, like Delhi in India and several big industrial cities in China.
 They’re poster children for our climate crisis and don’t need any more people adding to the carbon footprint, so skip them until they take drastic improvement measures.
 Head to Goa in India instead, which also has attractive high-end resort prices.
 Or to lesser-known cities there that have more domestic visitors than foreign ones.

-Even if you’re a budget traveler, a one-night stay at a fancy hotel with room service can do a lot to change your mood and recharge you for the next round of travel.
+Even if you’re a budget traveler, a one-night stay at a fancy hotel with room service and minibar can do a lot to change your mood and recharge you for the next round of travel.
 When you look at the world’s cheapest five-star hotel costs and then think about how long it will take you to earn that back when you’re working, it doesn’t seem so bad.

 I didn’t want to cram this post full of links to individual hotels, so just search the city on your favorite app or go straight to these and do a search.